GuidesWikiWhat To Consider When Buying A PC Case?

 Fractal Design Meshify 2 (Image By Tech4Gamers)

-However, when we look at the more high-end options, we see better-quality side panel tempered glass and alloy steel bodies.
-Furthermore, many cases also utilize an entire aluminum body, which provides a high-quality finish.
+However, looking at the more high-end options, we see better-quality side panel tempered glass and alloy steel bodies.
+Furthermore, many cases also utilize an entire aluminium body, which provides a high-quality finish.[7]

 Cable Management